posin-ivy312/WHSTechNotes/journal.md

 |  Sally    | Chocolate      | Graduation  |  $35.00 |
 |  Michael   | Vanilla       | Farewell Party | $37.00 |
 | Emma       | Carrot        | Birthday    | $39.00 |
+# May 12, 2025
+The unethical Nature of the Chromebook Challenge
+The Chromebook challenge which isnvolves inserting ojects into usb ports, is unequivocally unethical.
+This is becuase it directly disregards the saftey and well-being of individuals integrity of property.
+Such actions are not only a violations of school policies but also demonstrate a profound lack of respect forchared resources.
+As future tech professionals it is our duty to uphold ethical standards and promote resonsible technology use which this challenge actively undermines.

+Real-world consequences and responsibilities.

+To someone who vies the chromebook challenge as a harmless joke it's curcial  to highlight the potential real-world consequences.
+Inserting objects into USb ports can cause irreprable damage to the chromebook leading to costly repairs or replacements that burden the school and taxpayers.
+More seriously it can results in electrical fires, endangering students and staff.
+Our responsibility as digital citizens is to use technology safely and ethically understanding that our actions have tangible effects on both ourselves and the community.